The Grand Knockout Tournament 1987

 Teams and Charities Represented:

-Yellow Team (The Duke of Edinburgh’s Award Scheme, International Project 1987)
+Yellow (The Duke of Edinburgh’s Award Scheme International Project 1987)

 Team Members:

-Green Team – HRH The Duke of York (Non-Playing Captain), Fiona Fullerton, Margot Kidder, Griff Rhys Jones, George Lazenby, Gary Lineker, Sharon McPeake, Nigel Mansell, Michael Palin, Steve Podborski, Anneka Rice, Judy Simpson and John Travolta;
+Green (World Wildlife Fund) – HRH The Duke of York (Non-Playing Captain), Fiona Fullerton, Margot Kidder, Griff Rhys Jones, George Lazenby, Gary Lineker, Sharon McPeake, Nigel Mansell, Michael Palin, Steve Podborski, Anneka Rice, Judy Simpson and John Travolta;

-Yellow Team – HRH The Prince Edward (Non-Playing Captain), Peter Blake, John Cleese, Steve Cram, Duncan Goodhew, Eddy Grant, Sarah Hardcastle, Kiri Te Kanawa, Nicholas Lyndhurst, Barry McGuigan, Christopher Reeve, Tessa Sanderson and Toyah Willcox;
+Yellow (The Duke of Edinburgh’s Award Scheme International Project 1987) – HRH The Prince Edward (Non-Playing Captain), Peter Blake, John Cleese, Steve Cram, Duncan Goodhew, Eddy Grant, Sarah Hardcastle, Kiri Te Kanawa, Nicholas Lyndhurst, Barry McGuigan, Christopher Reeve, Tessa Sanderson and Toyah Willcox.

 The Games (Official Titles): Call Out the Guard, The Ghost of Alton Towers, McDonalds Restaurants Knock a Knight, Canada Life Assurance Lovers, Harrods King of the Castle, The Britannia Building Society Cooks, The Uninvited Guest and The Joust;